-- In case of an unknown owner or claimant, the notice shall be effected posting for five (5) days in public corridor of the customhouse of the district in which the seizure is made, and, in the discretion of the Commissioner, by publication in a newspaper, or by such other means as he shall deem desirable. - If within ten (10) days after due notification prescribe in the preceding paragraph, no claimant, owner or agent appears or can be found, the Collector shall declare the property forfeited in favor of the government. - After due notice is served, the Collector shall immediately set the case for hearing.
-The case shall be decided within Twenty (20) working days from the date the case is set for hearing. - The provisions of the Tariff and Customs Code of the Philippines on appeal and automatic review shall be applicable in these cases. - 6.
-The disposition of goods forfeited by final decree shall be governed by existing laws and regulations applicable in the premises with due regard to the statutory policy on IPR protection.
-To expedite action on the disposition of forfeited articles, the Bureau, through the IPU, shall within 30 days from creation issue supplemental guidelines relating to the handling and safekeeping of these goods, including provisions for internal and external coordination, and logistical support.
+- If, upon examination of the goods, no basis is found to subject the goods to seizure proceedings, the alert or hold order shall immediately be lifted, and the processing of the import entry shall immediately continue. - In case there is prima facie basis to subject the goods to seizure proceedings, the matter shall, within twenty-four (24) hours, be referred to the Collector of Customs for the issuance of a Warrant of Seizure and Detention against the shipment. - Special provisions relating to seizure proceedings involving infringing goods. - 1.
+Upon seizure, the Collector shall, within five (5) working days from date of seizure, give the claimant, importer or the owner of the seized article or his agent a written notice of the seizure and shall give him the opportunity to be heard.
+For the purpose of giving such notice, the importer, consignee, or person holding the bill of lading shall be deemed the owner of the seized property described in the bill of lading.
+For the same purpose "agent" shall be deemed to include not only the agent in fact of the owner of the seized property but also any person having legal possession of the property at the time of the seizure, if the owner or his agent in fact is unknown or cannot be reached. - In case of an unknown owner or claimant, the notice shall be effected posting for five (5) days in public corridor of the customhouse of the district in which the seizure is made, and in the discretion of the Commissioner, by publication in a newspaper, or by such other means as he shall deem desirable. - If within ten (10) days after due notification prescribe in the preceding paragraph, no claimant, owner or agent appears or can be found, the Collector shall declare the property forfeited in favor of the government. - After due notice is served, the Collector shall immediately set the case for hearing.
+The case shall be decided within Twenty (20) working days from the date the case is set for hearing. - The provisions of the Tariff and Customs Code of the Philippines on appeal and automatic review shall be applicable in these cases.

+6. The disposition of goods forfeited by final decree shall be governed by existing laws and regulations applicable in the premises with due regard to the statutory policy on IPR protection.
+To expedite action on the disposition of forfeited articles, the Bureau, through the IPRD, shall within 30 days from creation issue supplemental guidelines relating to the handling and safekeeping of these goods, including provision for Internal and external coordination, and logistical support.